shu-aieb/English_Spoken_Rules/README.md

 **The Solution:**
 I refactored the application with a Feature-First Clean Architecture using a strict Offline-First Data Pipeline.
 The app now stores responses from the API in a local NoSQL database (Hive).
 When the network fails, the repository layer automatically switches back to the cache, without disrupting the student's reading experience.

-The "Strategy Pattern" UI Engine.The UI engine using the "Strategy Pattern".
+## 🎨 The "Strategy Pattern" UI Engine.
+The UI engine using the "Strategy Pattern".
 I designed a global Design System Controller to meet the legacy user experience, while maintaining the look and feel of modern design.
 The app will include 2 full visual layers which run independently of one another, both with all the same business logic.

 ### 1. The Classic Theme
 A faithful copy of the original app, with solid colours, typical Material drop shadow, and standard list views.
 Geared towards those who like to be precisely familiar.